 Simone Biles

-But Simone Biles doesn't just impress on the mat: she uses her fame to inspire young girls and to speak out for the needs of foster children.
-And for other social issues, such as the Black Lives Matter movement or the greater visibility of women in sports, she also uses her wide reach via social media to position herself and draw the public's attention to important issues.
-These reasons make Simone Biles a role model.
+But Simone Biles is not only impressive on the mat: she uses her fame to inspire young girls and to speak out for the interests of foster children.
+She also uses her wide reach on social media to position herself and draw the public's attention to important issues, such as the Black Lives Matter movement or the increased visibility of women in sport.
+These reasons make Simone Biles a role model - and the youngest recipient of the Presidential Medal of Freedom, the highest civilian award in the USA.

 Simone Biles